How To Tell If Someone Is Using Meth

 Know The Signs of Meth Use

 The signs of crystal meth addiction manifest both physically and behaviorally.
 This can make it easier to determine whether someone is abusing this specific drug.
 Most of us can identify some symptoms due to the way that the media (crime shows or documentaries) portrays crystal meth addiction.
 Seeing it in person and having to admit that someone you know and love is struggling with a crystal meth addiction is an entirely different story.
 Being able to pinpoint these symptoms and being aware of what both addiction and overdose look like can save your loved one’s life.

 Physical Signs of Methamphetamine Use

 When someone is addicted to crystal meth, there are many associated physical symptoms that could potentially lead to lifelong health concerns and permanent changes to the body and brain.
-The physical signs of meth use are precursors for the more severe and long-term strain that the drug places on the heart, lungs, brain, liver, kidneys, and muscles.
+The physical signs of meth use are precursors for more severe and long-term strain that it places on the heart, lungs, brain, liver, kidneys, and muscles.
 Some of the physical signs to look out for if you believe someone you know has a crystal meth addiction include:

 - Pupil Dilation

 - Facial Twitching

 - Increased Sweating